I talk about my motorcycle, I tinker with my motorcycle and I watch, read and listen to others who have a similar interest.

 Cutting her hair to save on shampoo is just one thing, in Nepal she hires a pair of boots to trekk Annapurna.

-The book absorbs you right from the first page and never lets go, turning the last page page left me in a dizzy sense of loss, like loosing a good friend.
+The book absorbs you right from the first page and never lets go, turning the last page page left me in a dizzying sense of loss, like loosing a good friend.

 The fact that it wasn't written until about thirty years after the journey I think makes a huge difference, she's had plenty of time to ruminate on the travels and we also get to know what happened after she got back and had to adjust to "normal" life (as normal as it gets for an extraordinary woman).